MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 **Updates:**

-1. **Data Collection:** The `osint_collector` Google Cloud Function for collecting data from AlienVault OTX and VirusTotal (IP reports) has been implemented and deployed.
-Raw data is being saved to Google Cloud Storage.
+1. **Data Collection:** The `osint_collector` Google Cloud Function for collecting data from AlienVault OTX, VirusTotal (IP reports), Google Cloud Security Command Center findings, and Google Cloud Asset Inventory has been implemented.
+Raw data is saved to Google Cloud Storage.

-2. **Data Normalization:** I've built a data normalization pipeline that processes the raw threat data into a standardized format and stores it in BigQuery for analysis.
+2. **Data Normalization:** A complete data normalization pipeline processes the raw threat data from all sources into a standardized format and stores it in BigQuery for analysis.
+Source-specific normalizers handle the unique aspects of each data source while ensuring consistent output format.

 3. **ML Risk Prediction Model:** I've implemented a machine learning pipeline that:
    - Loads normalized threat data from BigQuery